Edward Holmes (architect)

-Edward Holmes (1832 – 1909) was a British architect from Birmingham, England.
+Edward Holmes (1832–1909) was a British architect from Birmingham, England.

 Family

 He was the son of Edward Holmes and Elisa Henrietta Roulet, christened on 7 September 1832 in St Mary's Church, Moseley.
+He was educated at Birmingham Free Grammar School.

 He married Mary Ann Briggs on 7 October 1856 at St Mary's Church, Moseley.
 Mary Ann was the daughter of Samuel and Elizabeth Briggs.
 There were three children: Elizabeth Henriette Holmes (1857 - 1944), Edward Briggs Holmes (1858 - 1920) and Gertrude Fanny Holmes (1861-1938).

 There is a brass plaque in St Mary's Church, Selly Oak to the memory of Mary Ann Holmes aged 31 years, wife of Edward Holmes (Architect of this Church) who died 5 November 1861 and is buried in the Family Vault at St Mary's Church, Moseley.